- 1. Purpose of Intergroup

 (d) repayable loans for meeting start-ups;

-(e) capital for convention; and
+(e) capital for conventions; and

 (f) annual donation to Fellowship-Wide Services (“FWS”).
 FWS produces literature; hosts SLAA’s international website; supports office positions and hosts a worldwide convention.
 In accordance with its Prudent Reserve Policy, Intergroup donates its surplus cash to FWS.
-In 2011, Intergroup donated $1,500 to FWS and in 2012, $2,000.

-2. Duties of Intergroup Officers
+2. Duties of Intergroup Permanent Officers

 (a) Chair all meetings of Intergroup.